Copenhagen sauna & train adventure

 Try it out and see for yourself 🙂

-Just a weekend in Ostend
+A weekend in Ostend

 Just over an hour away from our Belgian capital there’s a small version of Brussels by the sea: Ostend.
 A city with a lot of history and a rough edge reflected in its architecture and diversity of people.
 Expect a bit of old past glory, hipsterness and heritage.
 There’s a lot of cultural activities: musea, photography exhibitions and a huge number of good restaurants.